SatishGAXL/arc200-ts/README.md

 The ARC200 smart contract implements the following methods:

-- `deploy`: Deploys the contract and initializes token parameters.
+- `createApplication`: Deploys the contract and initializes token parameters.
 - `mint`: Mints new tokens to a specified account.
 - `transfer`: Transfers tokens from one account to another.
 - `transferFrom`: Transfers tokens from one account to another, with allowance.